 Every single day of the year, rain or shine, wind or snow, we would have several

-passenger cars and locomotive #40, with her tender full of coal, spotted right here at our East Ely Depot, ready for
+passenger coaches and locomotive #40, with her tender completely full of coal, spotted right here at our East Ely Depot, ready for

 round-trip up to the transcontinental connection points and back.

-Fortunately, that depot, Locomotive 40, and her original passenger cars are still in active
+Fortunately, that depot, Locomotive 40, and her original passenger coaches are still in active

 By the way, your membership could help maintain locomotive #40 and her original passenger consist to possibly make the long trip again someday.
 That is our goal, and we would love to have you join us.
 After all, we still own all of our original main-line right-of-way and we keep about 70 miles of it under active maintenance today.